SDWebImage/SDWebImagePhotosPlugin/README.md

 #### Video Asset
-SDWebImagePhotosPlugin supports to load Video Asset poster as well.
-By default we don't allow non-image type asset, to avoid the accidentally pick of wrong Asset.
+SDWebImagePhotosPlugin supports loading Video Asset poster as well.
+By default, we don't allow non-image type assets, to avoid accidentally picking a wrong Asset.
 But you can disable this limit as well.

 + Objective-C